Skip to main content

 In addition, it’s highly recommended to have a regularly scheduled furnace maintenance service performed by a qualified HVAC professional.
 Your local dealer will do a more extensive cleaning of vital components, check furnace heating temperatures, and look for other signs of potential issues that could lead to trouble down the road.

-Annual Furnace Maintenance Service Checklist
+Annual Furnace Service Checklist

 1. Check and potentially replace or clean the air filter.
 For more information, check out our guide to changing furnace filters